-Well, you live way over the other side of the world in Montana, in USA, how’s the weather out there today?
+Well, you live way over the other side of the world in Montana, in the USA, how’s the weather out there today?

 It’s gorgeous.
 It’s like 75 and sunny and I want to be outside.

 I spend my time, you know, trawling the internet for articles on health.
 And I came across one of your articles, which really prompted me to contact you.
 And that was the one that you did about depression.
 And I know that you specifically don’t have a massive background in depression.
-But the way that you write that article really spoke to me, and basically the article was about depression.
+But the way that you write that article really spoke to me, and basically, the article was about depression.

-So when we attack it from the gut, which Hippocrates said that all diseases are rooted in the gut, and that includes mental diseases.
-And that’s kind of my specialty is talking about how mental diseases are rooted in the gut.
-So depression is no exemption from that, that when our gut is working, right, we’re able to get the nutrients from our food and we’re able to process our food and our flora.
+So when we attack it from the gut, Hippocrates said that all diseases are rooted in the gut, and that includes mental diseases.
+And that’s kind of my specialty in talking about how mental diseases are rooted in the gut.
+So depression is no exemption from that, when our gut is working, right, we’re able to get the nutrients from our food and we’re able to process our food and our flora.

-Our microbiome in our gut is healthy then we Our brain is working well.
+Our microbiome in our gut is healthy then Our brain is working well.
 And we don’t have the symptoms of depression, which sounds overly simple, but it really is simple.
 I like

 What you said about depression as a symptom.
 That’s different from what other people say.
 People call depression, a disease and illness.
 They call they they label somebody as depressed.
 But you actually use the word that it’s a symptom.
 How is depression a symptom rather than a disease?